Image used for representational purposes only. (File Photo)

 Express News Service

-BHUBANESWAR: The Koraput district collector has issued a directive prohibiting the sale of non-vegetarian items across the district on the Republic Day.
+BHUBANESWAR/JEYPORE: In an order that has gone viral and drawn sharp reactions, the Koraput district collector has issued a directive prohibiting sale of non-vegetarian items across the district on the Republic Day.

-The order purportedly issued by collector Manoj Satyawan Mahajan directed all the tehsildars, block development officers and executive officers of the district to issue a notification prohibiting the sale of meat, chicken, egg, fish and other non-vegetarian items on January 26, marking the Republic Day celebration.
+The order issued by collector Manoj Satyawan Mahajan directed all the tehsildars, block development officers and executive officers of the district to issue a notification prohibiting sale of meat, chicken, egg, fish and other non-vegetarian items on January 26 marking the Republic Day celebration.

 “Explain this arbitrariness ironically for the commemoration of the day when the Constitution was enacted!
-Where is your constitutional morality, and what about the infringement of the Fundamental Rights?
-It's not about just one day, but about the rights,” said Shobhangam Mohanty on his X handle.
+Where is your Constitution morality and what about the infringement of the Fundamental Rights?
+It’s not about just one day, but about the rights,” said one Shobhangam Mohanty on the X handle.

-Another X user said: “Instead of providing people with good infrastructure and corruption-free facilities, the focus is on what we eat and what we wear -- the Indian bureaucracy is our biggest failure!
-Our taxpayer money with no return - sab bhagwan bharose!”
+Another X user posted: “Instead of providing people with good infrastructure and corruption free facilities - the focus is on what we eat and what wear - the Indian bureaucracy is our biggest failure!
+Our tax payer money with no return - sab bhagwan bharose!”

-Sources said it was based on the district administration’s Republic Day preparatory meeting that took place a month ago.
+Sources said, the order was based on the district administration’s Republic Day preparatory meeting a month ago when it was discussed.

 SCROLL FOR NEXT